 By Christine Wheeler from Live Love Run Travel

-Read more: Top 32 Animals To See On Safari – A Photo Guide
+Read more: 46 Amazing African Safari Animals – A Photo Guide

 Non-safari things to do in Tanzania or Kenya